Milansuman/My-Cyber-Notes/Web Hacking/XSS.md

 into a website.
 XSS injections consist of scripts that run on the client side, typically written in Javascript.

-There are three forms of XSS attacks.
+There are two forms of XSS attacks.

 - Stored XSS
 - Reflected XSS
-- DOM Based XSS

 ## Stored XSS